bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:19:11

-Yeah and the other difference is, I didn't check with bass 58, but basically it doesn't start with zero or anything like that.
+ The other difference is, I didn't check with bass 58, but basically it doesn't start with zero or anything like that.
 It looks pretty arbitrary.
 So the value zero is written as a Q, the value one is written as a P, the value two is written as a Z, etc.

 Aaron Van Wirdum: 00:19:27